Marlow14/IntermediateNode/Demos/Ch01-ReviewOfNode/super-agent/README.md

     * index.html
     * main.js - and the files it requires

-1. How are makes displayed?
+1. How are the makes of cars displayed?